asayers/redux/README.md

 [top-level]: https://redo.readthedocs.io/en/latest/FAQImpl/#how-does-redo-store-dependencies

-### Log-serialization
+### Log linearisation

 ...is not implemented yet.

 ### Other differences

-* stdout is not redirected to the target file.
-You need to write to `$3`.  ([See also](https://redo.readthedocs.io/en/latest/FAQSemantics/#isnt-it-confusing-to-capture-stdout-by-default))
-* dofiles have to be executable (may change later)
-* redo-always is called `redux volatile` (and supports a `--cache-for` flag)
-* redo-whichdo is called `redux whichdo`
-* redo-stamp doesn't exist (all files are stamped!)
-* redo stores its database [as a sqlite file][sqlite], which is perfectly sensible; but our database format is even simpler.
+One final difference in implementation details: redo stores its database [as a sqlite file][sqlite], which is perfectly sensible; but our database format is even simpler.
 Take a peek in your .git/redux/ and see for yourself!

 [sqlite]: https://redo.readthedocs.io/en/latest/FAQImpl/#isnt-using-sqlite3-overkill-and-un-djb-ish